Skip to content

 Rules:

-• Teams belong to accounts, or are standalone for personal use.
+• Teams belong to accounts, or are standalone for personal use (null accountId).

 • Team knowledge is isolated: Team A's knowledge is invisible to Team B.